medusa-project/mockdusa/README.md

 # How it works

-The basic idea is that the (`content/`) directory contains various content that the HTTP endpoints read and supply on-the-fly.
-There is no database--UUIDs (and, for files and directories, IDs) are auto-generated based on relative path checksums, so they are stable enough to test against.
+The basic idea is that repository fixture content resides in a directory tree that the HTTP endpoints read and supply on-the-fly.
+There is no database--UUIDs (and, for files and directories, IDs) are auto-generated based on relative path checksums, which are stable enough to test against.

-For added realism, configure an S3 server like Minio to use `content/` as its root.
+By default, the content directory is located at `./content/`, but the path can be overridden using the `REPOSITORY_ROOT` environment variable.

+An S3 server can be pointed to this location to simulate S3 access to Medusa.

 # Mocked endpoints